-No table of This section identifies changes is available.
-The that were made to this document is either new or has had no changes since its the last release.
+This section identifies No table of changes that were made to this available.
+The document is either new or has had no changes since the last release.
 Changes are classified as New, Major, Minor, Editorial, or No change.

 The revision class New means that a new document is being released.